DMVis/DMVis/documentation/utils/origin.md

 # Origin

 To calculate a (new) origin for an element, we have created the `getOrigin` function.
-This function takes in the dimension of the element, the origin of the element, and the origin of the destination.
-It returns a number that represents the new origin of the element.
+This function takes in the dimension and origin of the element, and the origin of the destination.
+It returns a number that represents the new origin.

 # Origin enums